nest/nestml/doc/syntax.md

 :  This block is composed of a list with variable declarations.
 These variables are supposed to be constant during the simulation run.
 Therefore, its initialization expression can only reference parameter- or another internal-variables.
-The block terminates with the `end` keyword.
+The block is closed with the `end` keyword.

 `equations:`
 : This block is composed of shape definitions and differential equations.
 In will be explained in further details later in the manual.
-The block terminates with the `end` keyword.
+The block is closed with the `end` keyword.

 `input:`